Service Detection

 Recent Activities list

-If you've accidentally ignored a Recommended Service, you can add them back to the Pending Services list.
-Selecting Ignored from the Status dropdown will display all of the Recommended Services that have been set to Ignore.
-You can add these Services back to the Pending Services list selecting the Service(s) and clicking Unignore
+If you've accidentally ignored a Recommended Component, you can add them back to the Pending Components list.
+Selecting Ignored from the Status dropdown will display all of the Recommended Components set to Ignore.
+You can add these Components back to the Pending Components list by selecting the Component(s) and clicking Unignore

 from either the Actions column or the Bulk Actions dropdown.

-Service Detection is enabled by default for Datadog and Git Integrations, but it can be disabled from the integration's setup page.
-In the Integration page, there is a Disable service detection button within the Service Detection card.
-Clicking this button will pause service recommendations for that integration as well as remove existing recommendations from the Service Detection page.
-If at a later time you want to resume receiving Service Recommendations, you can do so by clicking the Enable service detection button.
-Re-enabling Service Detection will also bring back any recommendations that were removed when disabling.
+Component Detection is enabled by default for Datadog and Git Integrations, but it can be disabled from the integration's setup page.
+On the Integration page, there is a Disable component detection button within the Component Detection card.
+Clicking this button will pause component recommendations for that integration and remove existing recommendations from the Component Detection page.
+If, at a later time, you want to resume receiving Component Recommendations, you can do so by clicking the Enable component detection button.
+Re-enabling Component Detection will also bring back any recommendations removed when disabling.

 Managing Integration Ignore Rules

-In order to allow you to tailor Service Detection for your own unique data and needs, you are able to create a list of regular expressions that OpsLevel will use to automatically reject service suggestions.
-Each integration with Service Detection enabled has their own list of rules.
-To modify your list, navigate to the Integration page and scroll to the Service Detection card.
+To allow you to tailor Component Detection for your unique data and needs, you can create a list of regular expressions that OpsLevel will use to reject component suggestions automatically.
+Each integration that is enabled with Component Detection has its own list of rules.
+To modify your list, navigate to the Integration page and scroll to the Component Detection card.

-Add Ignore Rules to automatically discard suggestions if the resulting service alias matches one or more regular expressions
+Add Ignore Rules to automatically discard suggestions if the resulting component alias matches one or more regular expressions.

-When a Service is detected from that integration, we identify a service alias for the resulting suggestion.
-If that service alias matches any of the ignore rules defined for that integration, then the Service suggestion will not be created.
-When a new rule is added, the rules will be applied to existing suggestions and any matches will be removed.
+When a Component is detected from that integration, we identify a component alias for the resulting suggestion.
+If that component alias matches any of the ignore rules defined for that integration, then the Component suggestion will not be created.
+When a new rule is added, the rules will be applied to existing suggestions, and any matches will be removed.

 To add new ignore rules: